fum4/npm/README.md

 ## 🌲 Persistent history <a id="persist"></a>

-History is persisted out of the box after page refresh by leveraging local storage on page hide.
+History is persisted out of the box after page refresh by leveraging session storage on page hide.

 This helps provide a better user experience and allows you to build a more robust navigation system.